RustAudio/rust-lv2/sys/README.md

-# rust-lv2 header bindings
+# rust-lv2's C header bindings.

-Bindings to the official [LV2](https://lv2plug.in/) API headers, used by `rust-lv2` audio plugin framework, a safe, fast, and ergonomic framework to create LV2 plugins for audio processing on any platform, written in Rust.
+Bindings to the official [LV2](https://lv2plug.in/) API headers, used by [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing on any platform, written in Rust.

 ## Building